uselesstechjunks/leetcode/docs/source/range.rst

 #.
 Kth Largest/Smallest Element in a Stream:

 	- Maintain the top k elements in a stream of data.
-	- Example: Leverage min-heaps or order statistics trees.
+	- Hints: Leverage min-heaps or order statistics trees.

 #.
 Find the Median of a Running Stream: